© Robert Siegel

 Family: Thraupidae

 Darwin's "finches" represent a remarkable series of species that inhabit the Galápagos and Cocos Islands.
-They have diverged from the original colonizing species to give rise to around 15 species that differ in their morphology and habits.
-Darwin did not recognize their common origin, but was rather informed of this fact by his colleague John Gould.
+They have diverged from the original colonizing species to give rise to around 15 species in four genera.
+They differ in their morphology and habits.

 galapagos